godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writes into the file ls _cwd_content
+script that duplicates the last line of iacta file